-I am a recent graduate from The Cooper Union School of Art in New York.
+I am an artist who works in sound, video, and interfaces; and I live in New York.
 Currently, I am a graphics developer at the Wall Street Journal.
 I am interested in

 My work at the Journal falls mostly under the very broad category of “digital editorial design”.

 Right now I am interested in:

 Previously, I was the co-director of an independent art space called 266 W 25 St, which was the address.
 The space officially billed itself as:

 an open, artist-run space to be activated by a series of short-term projects.
 [We opt to] allow participating artists to craft not only their projects but also the institutions that will surround their work.

 266 W 25 St ran for two years, while we created websites and writings to support these fictional institutions.